MuLab 7 can work in 2 modes: Free mode (MuLab Free) and unlimited mode (MuLab UL).

-Of course we hope you'll soon step to a higher MuLab level thereby giving yourself more creative space and at the same time support the further development of MuLab!
+Of course we hope you'll soon step to MuLab UL thereby giving yourself unlimited creative space and at the same time support the further development of MuLab!
 We can't R&D without an income!
-(Food, office, computers, time, ...)

-- The "Num Audio Inputs/Outputs" is defined by the actual in/out pin usage in the audio input/output modules in the Session MUX.
+- The "Num Audio Inputs/Outputs" is defined by the actual in/out pin usage in the audio input/output modules in the Project Modular Area.